vladachugay/angular/README.md

-# Introduction to Angular based on prevoius labs
+# Introduction to Angular based on previous labs

 Saperated some pages into components and routing was added.